Lt1Gt0/RaspberryPi-Web/README.md

-# RaspberryPi-Web

-Playing around with RFID and database connections

 Connected GPIO pins from raspberry pi to RC255
 ---------------------------------------
 System is based off of a Raspberry Pi B3+ with a RC522 RFID module